-How do you step the mast on your trailerable sailboat?
-With a gin pole?
+How do you step the mast on your trailerable sailboat, with a gin pole?
 With the trailer winch?
 With the help of friends or family?
 With your fingers crossed?
-No one system works for every sailboat or for every skipper.
-If you’re new to mast stepping, don’t like your current method, or just want to simplify or speed up the process, this is for you.
+No single system works for every sailboat or for every skipper.
+If you’re new to mast stepping, you don’t like your current method, or you just want to simplify or speed up the process, this is for you.
 I must warn you though, this is a long post, even for me.
 To make it as short as possible, I’ve included five YouTube videos that show how this system works.
 By the end of this post, you’ll know everything about how I step the mast on Summer Dance single-handed in minutes, even on the water.

 I’ll describe two ways that I step the mast, including one way that doesn’t use a gin pole at all.
 Both are fast and mostly use the boat’s own rigging and very little extra gear.